Megalagrion leptodemas: Range

-Little is known about Crimson Hawaiian damselfly population size and characteristics.
-Local biologists believe the Crimson damselfly species is the rarest and most endangered of the Oahu damselflies.
-There are currently only three known instances of the Crimson Hawaiian damselfly, all from the Ko'olau Mountains in the lowland wet and wet cliff ecosystems at Moanalua, north Halawa, and Ma'akua.
-Although their range is uncertain, a range map can be found at this link.
+Little is known about crimson Hawaiian damselfly population size and characteristics.
+Local biologists believe the crimson damselfly species is the rarest and most endangered of the Oahu damselflies.
+There are currently only three known instances of the crimson Hawaiian damselfly, all from the Ko'olau Mountains in the lowland wet and wet cliff ecosystems at Moanalua, north Halawa, and Ma'akua.
+Although their range is uncertain, a range map can be found on the Environmental Conservation Online System website.

 Conservation

 Population size

 Megalagrion leptodemas was last seen in the late 1990's, so there are no concrete population estimates available.
 However it is probable that there are less than 1,000 individuals remaining.
 Based on previous surveys the existing populations of this damselfly have been reduced significantly, with only 10 males or less per 100m of stream edge in all localities.

 Past and Current Geographical Distribution

-Historically, the Crimson Hawaiian damselfly was found in eight areas around the island of Oahu in the Waiʻanae Mountains and scattered locations in the Koʻolau Mountains.
+Historically, the crimson Hawaiian damselfly was found in eight areas around the island of Oahu in the Waiʻanae Mountains and scattered locations in the Koʻolau Mountains.
 Surveys have been done between 1990 and 2008, however none of them found this species at the locations on Oahu.
-Currently, there are only three known occurrences of the Crimson Hawaiian damselfly.
+Currently, there are only three known occurrences of the crimson Hawaiian damselfly.
 These are all in the Ko’olau Mountains at Moanalua, north Halawa, and Ma’akua.

 This species was last seen in the late 1990's in the lowland wet ecosystem of Waiawa.
 During observations in Moanalua Stream in the April 2015 BioBlitz, scientists saw individual adult damselflies in the upper valley headwaters.
 They also saw eight male damselflies in the stream on the north side of Middle Ridge.
 The same place was visited in 2018 but no damselflies were found.